pasqal-io/horqrux/docs/index.md

 from numpy.random import uniform

 from horqrux.apply import group_by_index
-from horqrux.circuit import Circuit, hea from horqrux import NOT, RX, RY, Z, apply_gate, zero_state from horqrux.primitive import Primitive from horqrux.parametric import Parametric
+from horqrux.circuit import QuantumCircuit, hea from horqrux import NOT, RX, RY, Z, apply_gate, zero_state from horqrux.primitive import Primitive from horqrux.parametric import Parametric